Bayesian Optimization Algorithms for Accelerator Physics: Gaussian Process Modeling

 \subsubsection{Kernel customization}

 \paragraph{Combining kernels} For more expressive behavior, multiple kernels can be combined into a single kernel through addition, multiplication, and tensor products.
 This combines the high level functional behavior of expected phenomena into a single model.
-For example, modeling the temperature as a function of time at a fixed location in the presence of a changing climate combines a periodic kernel to describe the seasonal fluctuations of temperature with the slower increase in average temperature over many years (see \cite{rasmussen_gaussian_2006} Ch.~5 for an example).
-When GP models are used to describe functions of multiple parameters, specific kernels can be applied independently to each parameter based on their expected dependence.
-For example, when modeling beam size squared as a function of beamline parameters, the second-order dependence of beam size on quadrupole strength can be captured by a polynomial kernel, while a more general Matérn kernel can be used for other beamline parameters whose effect on beam size is less well known.
+For example, when modeling beam size squared as a function of beamline parameters, the second-order dependence of beam size on quadrupole strength can be captured by a polynomial kernel, while a more general Matérn kernel can be used for other beamline parameters whose effect on beam size is less well known..

 \paragraph{Hyperparameter priors} Kernel functions can also be customized by specifying prior distributions for kernel hyperparameters.
 Incorporating priors into the hyperparameter training process, biases MLL hyperparameter training towards certain values according to the prior distribution.
 This provides a convenient middle ground between fixing hyperparameter values during optimization and training from scratch.
-Depending on the relative maximum likelihood of the prior probability distribution, hyperparameter values can remain at the maximum prior likelihood value until sufficient measurements are gathered that ``disagree" with the maximum \textit{a priori} value.
+For example, we can be relatively confident that linear beamline elements (such as quadrupole magnets) have a minimal effect on beam emittance.
+In this case, we can specify prior probabilities on the GP model length scales with respect to linear element parameters that encode this independence information into the GP model of the emittance, similar to what is done in the Sparse Axis Aligned Subspaces (SAAS) kernel \cite{eriksson2021high}.
+Incorporating this assumption into the kernel rapidly speeds up convergence in objective functions that are only strongly dependent on a small subset of optimization parameters by reducing the effective dimensionality of the problem.
+However, if non-linearities exist in these magnetic elements that do effect the beam emittance, the notion of independence in the GP model can be updated provided experimental evidence, instead of being ignored completely.